nberlee/addr2ethers/README.md

 $ make install
 ```

-If you do not want to install addrwatch to the system, skip the 'make install'
+If you do not want to install addr2ethers to the system, skip the 'make install'
 step.
-You can find main addrwatch binary and all output addrwatch\_\* binaries
+You can find main addr2ethers binary and all output addr2ethers\_\* binaries
 in 'src' directory.

 Building from repo